dasch-swiss/dsp-tools/docs/internal/xmlupload-enhanced.md

-## Start SIPI
+## 2. Start SIPI

-First, you must start SIPI:
+Run a modified local instance of SIPI as follows:

 - make a fresh clone of the [DSP-API repository](https://github.com/dasch-swiss/dsp-api)
 - do NOT rename it, its name must be "dsp-api"